mathialo/bython/README.md

 	> cd bython
 	> sudo make install

-This will compile bython from source, copy the binaries to "/usr/local/bython" and create a symbolic link in "/usr/local/bin" so that bython is available from the shell.
+This will copy the executables to "/usr/local/bython" and create a symbolic link in "/usr/local/bin" so that bython is available from the shell.
 To uninstall, simply run

 	> sudo make uninstall